 My first goal was to learn as much as possible about the project.

 I held a few meeting with the stakeholders of the project to try and understand as much as possible about the project.
 The most important question at this stage for me is this: "What problem are we trying to solve?"
-My method of understanding most things is to play the devil's advocate and to logically wrestle with the problem and the proposed solution until everyone I am 100% clear on what the problem is, how we are solving it, and how we are different from others.
+My method of understanding most things is to play the devil's advocate to logically wrestle with the problem and the proposed solution until I am 100% clear on what the problem is, how we are solving it, and how our approach is different from others.

 What these meetings provide are the ability for me to navigate through the different solutions in the future and make the right decisions with less dependance on meetings and getting approval on every single item.
 This helps the company save a lot of time and get to market quicker.

 My next goal was to get all of the stakeholders on the same page about what features are there going to be in the app.

 I started working on a mind-map (shown below) that includes all of the pages and features that I thought should be in the app.
 Mind-maps at this stage are invaluable to move the project forward as fast as possible.
 After creating a first draft, I help a meeting with all stakeholders and walked them through all of the pages.
 There are two benefits of using the mind-map that become very clear at this stage.
 First, they help being everyone on the same page at a very early stage and they help set expectations for what the final product is going to include.
 If there are any inconsistencies with their expectations and what is presented here, it's best to address them at this stage when no design or development has taken place.
 Adding or removing features later in the process would be very costly as they would need a lot of extra time to be re-designed and re-developed.
 Second benefit of the mind-map is how quickly it can be iterated upon.
 If some features needed to be moved to a different page, or if some pages belonged to a different section of the app altogether, it would take only one second to do a drag and drop to fix it.

 My next goal was to find if there are any blockers for developers that we needed to be aware of.